TmanTman/scryo-devblog/_posts/2016-10-15-new-features-release.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ZqXeiBPysvk" frameborder="0" allowfullscreen></iframe>

-Soon, it should also be possible to send this video to someone via an external messenger, such as Whatsapp.
+Soon, it should also be possible to send this recording to someone via an external messenger, such as Whatsapp.
 (For the curious, that can be done once the support for canvas recording lands in Chrome 52 on [Crosswalk](https://crosswalk-project.org/), probably December 2016).